badihaki/unity-action-cards/README.md

 # Card Action Game Readme

+### 9/23 - Target Refractor
+When targeting an enemy, the rays do not shoot towards the correct place.
+This needs a fix, either with the starting position's height or the angle at which these rays shoot.

 ### 9/21 - Character Controller Refractor - Spells
 Reworking how spells work.
 Will need to change the **controls of shoot** to right mouse button/top face button.
 Need to have the auto-targeting system work with shooting, then shoot from shootpoint to target's transform.
 Need to be able to switch spells.
 Add **spell switch** controls and +1 = up && -1 = down